 Dr. Shyam Thakkar is Director of Developmental Endoscopy at Allegheny General Hospital, Pittsburgh, PA and Adjunct Professor of Biomedical Engineering at Carnegie Mellon University, Pittsburgh, PA.

 Saint Francis University Center for Rural Cancer Survivorship, within the School of Health Sciences and Education, is a comprehensive Interdisciplinary center developed to provide outpatient services to all cancer patients and survivors.
-The centers’ directors are Dr. Stephen Baker (Psychology), Dr. Stephen LoRusso (Exercise Physiology), and Dr. Ivan Mulligan (Physical Therapy), who guide the educational (Master of Science in Cancer Care), the clinical exercise oncology program, and survivorship research studies.
+The centers’ directors are – from left to right – Dr. Stephen Baker (Psychology), Dr. Stephen LoRusso (Exercise Physiology), and Dr. Ivan Mulligan (Physical Therapy), who guide the educational (Master of Science in Cancer Care), the clinical exercise oncology program, and survivorship research studies.

 Dr. Ralph McKibbin is a Gastroenterology Specialist in Altoona, Pennsylvania.
 Dr. McKibbin has been a leading voice for the cancer community on a local and national level.